Faeshal/Faeshal.github.io/source/projects/index.md

 📰 Description:

-Daily Act is a startup company located in Tangerang, Banten with Social Media App as a main products.
+Daily Act is a startup company located in Tangerang, Banten with Social Media App as a main product.
 This is my first office where i got hired before graduated from college.
 Like social media app in general, daily act also has features such as feeds, explorer, gallery, chat, voice & video call, stories etc, kind of Instagram for short explanation.

 ⭐ Responsibility: